CIRAtom239/DataSwitcher/README.md

 # DataSwitcher

 ATTENTION THE PROJECT IS IN THE STAGE OF DEVELOPMENT
-DataSwitcher is a program for working with csv, excel (xlsx), txt files and for converting files to other extensions
+DataSwitcher - this program is designed to work with large csv, txt files, etc.

 # Download